 The original four-wheel-drive Jeep was developed for the U.S. Army by Willys-Overland.
-Production began in 1941; the earliest models were shipped around the globe to help the Allies during World War II.
-After the war, Willys secured the Jeep trademark, and the first civilian Jeep, 1945’s CJ-2A, went on sale aimed at farmers and others in need of a vehicle that could work off-road.
+Production began in 1941, and the earliest models were shipped around the globe to help the allies during World War II.
+After the war, Willys secured the Jeep trademark, and the first civilian Jeep, 1945’s CJ-2A, went on sale and was aimed at farmers and others in need of a vehicle that could work off-road.
 The 1976 CJ-7 introduced popular creature-comfort options such as an automatic transmission and a molded plastic hardtop.
-The first-generation Wrangler replaced the CJ-7 for the 1987 model year, and 20 years later the four-door Wrangler Unlimited added a new chapter to this ever-evolving story.
-Today, Jeep is owned by Fiat Chrysler Automobiles, and the latest Wrangler retains serious off-road capability and immediately recognizable Jeep style as two of its defining features.
+The first-generation Wrangler replaced the CJ-7 for the 1987 model year, and 20 years later, the four-door Wrangler Unlimited added a new chapter to this ever-evolving story.
+Today, Jeep is owned by Stellantis, and the latest Wrangler retains serious off-road capability and immediately recognizable Jeep style as two of its defining features.

 - 2007–17